dastania/Project_Using_Python/README.md

 # Project_Using_Python
-This repository contains the projects which i have done usng Python and Machine Learinng techniques.
+This repository contains the projects which i have done using Python and Machine Learinng techniques.